emmajanedrews/base-template/_posts/2018-02-07-an-interview-with-mike-mihulka-mortgage-lender.md

 **JQ: Mike, how long have you been doing lending in the FM area?**

-MM: I’ve been in the mortgage industry for about ten years.
-I’ve been working for Blackridge for about 3 of them, now.
+MM: I’ve been in the mortgage industry for about 10 years.
+I’ve been working for Blackridge for about three of them, now.

 {% include pullquote.html %}